datacamp/courses-introduction-to-version-control-with-git/chapter4.md

   Git, and also how to manage large datasets and other kinds of files frequently encountered in data science.

---- type:PureMultipleChoiceExercise lang:bash xp:50 key:
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:5cf236a9cb
 ## FIXME so that chapter will build

 <hr>